 Of course, I don't have the answer, but this quote from Sonya Renee Taylor of The Body is Not An Apology is a start:

 "To bring forth the world we say we want, we must be willing to CONSTANTLY look at how we are replicating these systems of body terrorism in all we do.
 Not IF we are but HOW.
 Because we always are."

-In 2018, I'm committing to taking a hard look at the ways I'm perpetuating systems and ideas that deny people's humanity.
+I'm committing to taking a hard look at the ways I'm perpetuating systems and ideas that deny people's humanity.
 Because I am.